tezock/tezock/README.md

 I'm Robert, and I'm a Computer Science Student at The University of Texas at Austin.

-At the current moment, I'm reading Database Internals by Alex Petrov.
+At the current moment, I'm reading Database Systems Concepts.

 I also have some notes on Designing Data Intensive Applications [here](https://docs.google.com/document/d/1h3aq_Ic3waq1mlfTA0s4wpD8YLDrzcP3Eg1sz0bkeJA/edit?usp=sharing)!

-Overall, I'm interested in distributed systems, databases, networks, and machine learning.
+Overall, I'm interested in distributed systems, databases, and networks.

 > "Excellence is not a destination; it is a continuous journey that never ends." - Brian Tracy